Coronavirus Disease (COVID-19)

 March 20, 2020

-As educators and students move to virtual learning during this time of social distancing due to COVID-19, The Student Privacy Policy Office (SPPO) has received questions about available resources on virtual learning and the Family Educational Rights and Privacy Act (FERPA).
+As educators and students move to virtual learning during this time of social distancing due to COVID-19, The Student Privacy Policy Office (SPPO) has assembled answers to questions about available FERPA and Virtual Learning Related Resources.

 Fact Sheet: Addressing the Risk of COVID-19 in Schools While Protecting the Civil Rights of Students